rich-iannone/splitr/README.md

 SplitR
 ======

-SplitR is a package that's great for conducting trajectory and dispersion modelling with [NOAA HYSPLIT](http://ready.arl.noaa.gov/HYSPLIT.php).
+SplitR is an R package that's great for conducting trajectory and dispersion modelling with [NOAA HYSPLIT](http://ready.arl.noaa.gov/HYSPLIT.php).

 ## Installation